 Tina is an experienced mentor of students and is currently a professional mentor at the Amos Bursary that supports British African Caribbean heritage boys, from under-privileged backgrounds who want to attend the top universities.
 In addition to her membership of the Audit and Compliance Committee, Tina is a Fellow of the Royal Society of Arts and a member of Women on Boards.

 Alistair was appointed to Council from 1 August 2018.

-Prior to joining Council he was Chief Executive Officer of Ofgem (the UK’s gas and electricity markets regulator) from 2003-2013, during which time he also sat on the boards of Durham University and Scottish Water.
+Alistair joined the Boards of Thames Water, Electricity North West and Royal Holloway University of London in summer 2018.
+Prior to those appointments, he had been Chief Executive Officer of Ofgem (the UK's gas and electricity regulator) from 2003-13, during which time he also sat on the boards of Durham University (of which he is an alumnus) and Scottish Water.

-In 2013 Alistair re-joined KPMG, where he had qualified as a chartered accountant, as Chairman and Partner of the UK Utilities practice until his retirement in 2018.
-Before joining Ofgem he spent the majority of his career in financial services with investment banks where he was the top ranked analyst in his sector.
-Alistair was awarded a CBE in 2008 for services to energy policy making.
-Alistair also currently sits on the boards of Thames Water and ENW plc.
+In 2013, Alistair rejoined KPMG, where he had qualified as a Chartered Accountant, as Chairman and Partner of the UK utilities practice.
+Before joining Ofgem he spent the majority of his career in financial services with investment banks, in London and New York, where he was the top-ranked analyst in his sector.
+Alistair was awarded a British civic honour (CBE) for services to public policy making in 2009.

 Ex officio members